sectalks/sectalks.github.io/perth.md

 ## Date & Time

-We usually run meetups every third Tuesday of each month @ 5:30pm.
+We usually run meetups every third Thursday of each month @ 5:30pm.
 Visit our [Meetup group](http://www.meetup.com/SecTalks-Perth/) for more details.

 ## Location